 The Haneda Renaissance

-Learning how to get from Haneda Airport to Tokyo is more important than ever in 2020.
-That’s because over the past few years, more and more airlines have been moving international services from Narita (which used to be Japan’s main global gateway) to Haneda, which is closer to Tokyo’s center but has historically been subject to slot-restriction.
-The Japanese government has eased this policy, largely due to the impending arrival of the Tokyo 2020 Olympic games.
+Learning how to get from Haneda Airport to Tokyo is more important than ever in the post-pandemic era.
+That’s because in the years leading up to the doomed Tokyo Olympics, more and more airlines moved international services from Narita (which used to be Japan’s main global gateway) to Haneda, which is closer to Tokyo’s center but has historically been subject to slot-restriction.
+Although the delayed games ended up being a dumpster fire, the Japanese government has maintained it easing of restrictions on flights into Haneda.

-From the US in particular, many Narita services will become international flights to Haneda in March or April 2020; in some cases, this will be without a huge amount of warning from your airline.
-You’ll want to verify your airport of arrival before you travel, since you carrier may or may not have emailed you.
-Log into your reservation using the “Manage Booking” function and see where the “HND” or “NRT” airport code is contained within the record!
+For flights from Europe and the US in particular, many Narita services became international flights to Haneda, although some flights to Narita still exist.
+If you’re unsure about which Tokyo Airport you’ll be arriving at, verify it by logging into your reservation using the “Manage Booking” function and see where the “HND” or “NRT” airport code is contained within the record!

 All the Ways from Haneda Airport to Tokyo